desenvolvedorIcotrade/App.bot/blog/_posts/2017-05-30-a-bigger-vision-for-dependency-management.md

 date:   2017-05-30 09:31:11 +0100
 ---

-Last week we launched [Dependabot][dependabot-homepage], a dependable robot who’ll keep your dependencies up-to-date for you.
+Last week we launched Dependabot, a dependable robot who’ll keep your dependencies up-to-date for you.
 We've got big plans for it.

 ### The small dream: automating the leg-work of updating
 _TL;DR: There used to be tedious manual work involved in updating a dependency.